-This is a program for using Jog Setpoints in Rel.
-T. Jog setpoints are based on time rather than weight.
+This is a program for using Jog Setpoints in Release T of the JAGUAR terminal and in the JAGXTREME terminal.
+Jog setpoints are based on time rather than weight.
 They are typically used when the flow of material is very fast compared to the amount of material that needs to be weighed.
 For example, they can be used at the end of an order to add a small amount of material to bring an order into its weight tolerance.

 '''

 rem

-Defshr's
+rem Defshr's

 rem

 rem Define the jog table.

+'''

+'''

 rem You can have up to 10 jog weights and corresponding

 rem jog times in the Jog table.
 The jog setpoint

 rem interpolates between the next higher and next lower

 rem jog weight to determine a specific jog time.

 rem The Jog Table is in Shared Data Variables clv01-clv20.

 rem The values are floating point, stored in string format.

 rem The Jog Weights are in clv01-clv10 in ascending order.

-rem You can prematurely end the table with a "O" entry.
+rem You can prematurely end the table with a "0" entry.

 rem The corresponding jog times are in clv11-clv20.

 dim jogWt$(10)

 dim jogTm$(10)

 defshr jogWt$(1),clvO1

 defshr jogWt$(2),clv02

-defshr jogWt$(3),clv03
+defshr jogWt$(3),clvO3

 defshr jogWt$(4),clvO4

-defshr jogWt$(5),clv05
+defshr jogWt$(5),clvO5

 defshr jogWt$(6),clv06

 defshr jogWt$(7),clv07

 defshr jogWt$(8),clv08

 defshr jogWt$(9),clv09

 defshr jogWt$(10),clv10

 defshr jogTm$(1),clv11

 defshr jogTm$(2),clv12

 defshr jogTm$(3),clv13

 defshr jogTm$(4),clv14

 defshr jogTm$(5),clv15

 defshr jogTm$(6),clv16

 defshr jogTm$(7),clv17

 defshr jogTm$(8),clv18

 defshr jogTm$(9),clv19

 defshr jogTm$(10),clv20

 rem gate discrete inputs

 defshr FillGateOpened%,p_100

 defshr DischargeOpened%,p_103

-'''

-'''

 rem discrete outputs to gates

 defshr OpenFill%,p_501

 defshr OpenDischarge%,p_503

 rem scale defshr's

 defshr ScaleWeight#,wt110

 defshr ScaleMotion%,s_200

 rem jog setpoint defshr's

 defshr spen%,sp102

 defshr sptar%, sp103

 defshr coin#,sp105

-defshr latch%, sp188
+defshr latch%,sp188

 defshr setsp%,t_698

 rem

 Initialization Logic

+rem

+rem

 rem close the gates

 spen%=0:setsp%=1

-OpenFill%=0:OpenDischarge%=0

-rem initialize ladder logic

-rem "t_61c" starts the setpoint jog timer.

-rem Move the "fill gate opened" input to "t_61c".

-rem Move the "setpoint feeding output" to "open fill gate".

-newladder

-rungmov p_100,t_61c

-rungmov s_210,p_500

-rem

-rem

-Main Menu

-rem

-MainMenu:

-m$="Learn"

-input "^Menu^ Learn, Jog, Exit", m$

-if m$="Learn" then gosub LearnMode

-if m$="Jog" then gosub JogMode

-if m$="Exit" then End

-Goto MainMenu

-rem

-rem Setting up a Learn Setpoint

-rem

-rem Set the jog time in the coincidence value for the setpoint.

-rem You can determine the weight associated with the jog weight

-rem by reading the gross weight before and after the setpoint.

-rem The Learn setpoint is latched so you need to

-rem reset the latch before starting the setpoint.

-LearnSetpoint:

-spen%=1

-sptar%="L"

-coin#=JogTime#

-latch%=0

-setsp%=1

-return

-rem

-rem Setting up a Jog Setpoint

-rem

-rem Set the jog weight in the coincidence value for the setpoint.

 '''

+OpenFill%=0:OpenDischarge%=0 rem initialize ladder logic rem "t_61c" starts the setpoint jog timer. rem Move the "fill gate opened" input to "t_61c". rem Move the "setpoint feeding output" to "open fill gate". newladder rungmov p_100,t_61c rungmov s_210,p_500 rem Main Menu rem MainMenu: m\$="Learn" input "^Menu^ Learn,Jog,Exit",m\$ if m\$="Learn" then gosub LearnMode if m\$="Jog" then gosub JogMode if m\$="Exit" then End Goto MainMenu rem rem Setting up a Learn Setpoint rem Set the jog time in the coincidence value for the setpoint. rem You can determine the weight associated with the jog weight rem by reading the gross weight before and after the setpoint. rem The Learn setpoint is latched so you need to rem reset the latch before starting the setpoint.
+LearnSetpoint: spen%=1 sptar%="L" coin#=JogTime# latch%=0 setsp%=1 return rem rem Setting up a Jog Setpoint rem Set the jog weight in the coincidence value for the setpoint. rem The jog setpoint logic uses the Jog Tables to determine rem the amount of time to hold its feeding output open. rem The Jog setpoint is latched so you need to rem reset the latch before starting the setpoint.
+JogSetpoint: spen%=1 sptar%="J" coin#=JogWeight# latch%=0 setsp%=1 return rem rem Learn Mode Logic rem